ua-snap/geospatial-vector-veracity/vector_data/polygon/CONTENTS.md

 Ethnographic / linguistic zones for Alaska and parts of Canada.

 ### `fire`
-Management zones (which agency / office is repsonible for wildfire).
+Management zones (which agency / office is responsible for wildfire).
 These are not physical data.

 ### `first_nations`
 First Nations.
 The geographic extent is Yukon and the CRS is WGS84.
 An appropriate projection is Yukon Albers EPSG 3578.